W A R N I N G

 Gloria shrugged.
 ‘As to why he’s here, I suspect it’s because we all love Sophie so much.
 We don’t want to hurt her.
 As for the rest, Dad says Morris is a dangerous man who keeps very dodgy company.
 He even manages to keep his.. indiscretions out of the newspapers.’

 Afterwards, when coffee was served in the gardens, I was no longer short of company now that everybody had seen me sitting at Table 1.
 A jazz band was playing and I was finally relaxed enough to enjoy the scenery, the expensive scents that mixed with nature’s, and the soothing warm air.
 Patrice, a chap who resembled my first boyfriend, had gone to fetch us more drinks when Valentina approached with the woman I now knew was Sophie Redhill.
 She looked nice.
 Late thirties.
-Creamy, even skin and a warm smile.
+Glowing, even skin and a warm smile.

 ‘Sophie,’ said Valentina.
 ‘This is Mette.
 She’s an old friend of Gloria’s.’